thebe14/caso/doc/source/usage.rst

 Available options
 =================

+Apart from other options, the following ones are the ones that specify how to extract accountig records:

 .. option:: --config-dir DIR

   Path to a config directory to pull `*.conf` files from.
 This file set is